St Lucia is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in St Lucia was undertaken by the Financial Action Task Force (FATF) in 2009.
-According to that Evaluation, St Lucia was deemed Compliant for 0 and Largely Compliant for 3 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for all 6 of the Core Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in St Lucia was undertaken in 2021.
+According to that Evaluation, St Lucia was deemed Compliant for 1 and Largely Compliant for 9 of the FATF 40 Recommendations.
+It was deemed Highly effective for 0 and Substantially Effective for 0 of the Effectiveness & Technical Compliance ratings.

 US Department of State Money Laundering assessment (INCSR)